 - If you have chosen Autopay, that will be indicated on your paper or electronic bill.

 - Available to everyone, but a great option for “sewer only” customers who have smaller monthly charges and don’t want to pay each month.

 - Sewer only customers don’t get a paper bill until they owe again

 - Water/sewer customers that choose this option continue to get a bill (electronic or paper) so they can track water usage and any water overages.

 - Prepayment can be done through the NTPUD online billing system with a debit/credit card or by mail/in person with a check, cash or credit card.

 Customers may always pay their bills by mail or in person with a check, cash or debit/credit card.

 In early 2020 the District is updating our utility bills.
 This information will be updated once completed.
 Please contact the District with any questions related to your bill.

 A cluster water meter is a meter that serves more than one residential living unit.
 Cluster meters are most commonly found on condominiums; however, they may also serve other properties such as timeshare units.

-The District’s Ordinances establishing billing procedures for cluster meters require that all units connected to the shared cluster meter be charged equally for water use above the total daily allowable rate for all units.
+The District’s Ordinances establishing billing procedures for cluster meters require that all units connected to the shared cluster meter be charged equally for water use.
 With the use of a cluster meter, the District cannot isolate additional water usage to an individual unit.